Palestine–Sahrawi Arab Democratic Republic relations

-Official relations between the two countries of Palestine and the Sahrawi Arab Democratic Republic (Western Sahara) do not exist, being as neither country is fully recognised internationally.
+Official relations between the two countries of Palestine and the Sahrawi Arab Democratic Republic (Western Sahara) do not exist.
 Despite this, there are informal connections.

 History and modern relations

 Both nations have an Arab majority.
-The future founder of Polisario Front, El-Ouali Mustapha Sayed, used to meet Palestinian leaders during 1970s in Lebanon, in which he was influenced by the Israeli occupation.
-Fearing a future Moroccan occupation of Western Sahara, the Polisario Front was established, in a similar format to the PFLP.
+The future founder of Polisario Front, El-Ouali Mustapha Sayed, used to meet Palestinian leaders during 1970s in Lebanon, Fearing a future Moroccan occupation of Western Sahara, the Polisario Front was established, in a similar format to the PFLP.
 The flag of Western Sahara draws from the flag of Palestine.
 The influence of the Sahrawi independence movement draws a level of sympathy toward Sahrawis among Palestinians.

 George Habash, one of the founders of Palestine's PLO, met with Brahim Ghali in 1979 and indicated solidarity with the Western Saharan cause.
 Both countries share similar styles of struggling, including conducting guerrilla warfare, against both Israel and Morocco.

 In 2016, the Palestinian Solidarity Committee with Western Sahara was banned from entering Gaza by Hamas.